Teaching Media Literacy

 Learning Outcome

-• Gain practical techniques for teaching media literacy effectively.
+• Apply practical techniques for teaching media literacy effectively.

-• Equip students to critically analyze information and recognize misinformation.
+• Support students in critically analyzing information and identifying misinformation.

 • Promote responsible online behavior and digital ethics in their classrooms.